lsmarsden/bubble-card-modules/modules/templates/SHARE_MODULE_TEMPLATE.md

 <br>

-> To use this module, simply copy and paste the following configuration into your `/www/bubble/bubble-modules.yaml` file.
+> To use this module, search for {{MODULE_NAME}} in the module store.
+> Alternatively, copy and paste the following configuration into your `/www/bubble/bubble-modules.yaml` file.

 ```yaml
 ${{MODULE_YAML}}